Rapport: what it is and how to use it in everyday life

 |

-The term "rapport” is often mentioned in contexts related to communication, sales and interpersonal relationships.
-But what exactly is the “rapport” and how can we apply it in our daily lives?
+The term "rapport" is often mentioned in contexts related to communication, sales, and interpersonal relationships.
+But what exactly is the rapport and how can we apply it in our daily lives in an effective, empathetic and scientifically based way?

-In this article, we will explore the meaning of rapport and learn how to use it effectively in various situations.
+In this article, we will explore the meaning of rapport, its origins, its pillars, and how to use it strategically in various contexts: in sales, in the workplace, and in personal relationships.
+All of this is based on Positive Psychology, NLP, Mindfulness, and Neuroscience.

 Origin of rapport